 Let’s talk about the art club.
 If you’re an art teacher you would be the natural person to supervise an art club.
 I know in one of my schools a student approached me about starting an art club and I have to admit, I groaned.
-Of course I want students to make great art and be enthusiastic about art, but I did not need one more responsibility.
+Of course, I want students to make great art and be enthusiastic about art, but I did not need one more responsibility.
 We did start the club, to mediocre success.
-Eventually I developed a successful approach that worked well within the circumstances at that school, and every school is different.
+Eventually, I developed a successful approach that worked well within the circumstances at that school, and every school is different.

 What Art Club Is NOT

 First, let’s talk about what an art club isn’t.
 It isn’t a replacement for art class.
 I had so many parents ask if their child, whose passion was art, couldn’t simply make room in their schedule for other classes, and “just do art club.”
 No, if it’s their passion and possibly a future career path, they absolutely can’t expect art clubs to take the place of a class.
-Art club will never prepare students with all the skills needed to prepare a portfolio.
-Plus, most students benefit from a class that allows creative expression and hand on problem solving to balance their school day.
+Art clubs will never prepare students with all the skills needed to prepare a portfolio.
+Plus, most students benefit from a class that allows creative expression and hands-on problem solving to balance their school day.
 In my opinion, having a thriving art club is usually a sign of a thriving art department and that priority should never be lost.

 Art clubs are also not babysitting or a dreaded extra “job.”
 It can be but it shouldn’t be, and you shouldn’t let it be.
 A true club has leaders who show up and plan.
 Too many children in my last school wanted a club leadership position but it was all on paper and rarely in real leadership.
-If students are showing up for an art club it should be made clear that they are engaged in art making, planning, organizing, cleaning, volunteering, etc. How that happens is often in the structure you impose.
+If students are showing up for an art club it should be made clear that they are engaged in art-making, planning, organizing, cleaning, volunteering, etc. How that happens is often in the structure you impose.